BenTechCoder/fulltechsimgear/src/guide/2022-02-sim-racing-steering-wheel-from-phone.md

 ---
 title: Sim racing steering wheel, out of smartphone
-description: "Out of phone app "
+description: Wheel and wheel base
 date: 2022-02-25T01:54:58.950Z
 tags:
   - guides
 image: /assets/guides-img/e886286f-486a-4121-9ef7-2d1f4e74be8e.jpg
-imageAlt: test image
+imageAlt: Steering wheel only in this image
 ---
 Hello everyone!!!
 I hope you did enjoy my last article about how to make the h shifter. this new one is now about making a sim racing Steering wheel!!!